install: cannot stat '../bin/.libs/exiv2.exe': No such file or directory

 Jakub, if you have this build, I can easily run the test suite on your binaries if you zip and post them here.

-#7 Updated by Jakub Wilk over 1 year ago
+#7 Updated by Jakub Wilk almost 2 years ago

 - File exiv2-r4196.zip added